-The lobster roll chain's 1,500-square-foot space at 685 Third Ave., launching on Wednesday, will open up into an outdoor space that the owners hope will become a mini oasis for local office workers.
+The lobster roll chain's 1,500-square-foot space at 207 E. 43rd St. near Third Avenue, launching on Wednesday, will open up into an outdoor space that the owners hope will become a mini oasis for local office workers.

 "This is a totally unique location," said Ben Conniff, vice president of Luke's Lobster, in an email.
 "We have honestly avoided Midtown for a long time because there are so many cookie cutter spaces and generally [a] humdrum food scene.

 "This is different.
 It's a quirky-shaped, single-story space tucked off the avenue with a whole verdant park attached."